-1. Do I need App Links for the Android tracker URL?
+1. Do I need App Links for the Android tracking link?

 No, you do not.
-Although it is indeed possible to create App Links with AppsFlyer's Onelink solution, the standard Android tracker (with the raw deep link attached) is more than enough to run a campaign with Remerge.
-The App Link has certain limitations that do not apply to a standard Android tracker (and thus cannot be employed on all traffic), which naturally makes it our least preferred deep linking option.
+Although it is indeed possible to create App Links with AppsFlyer's Onelink solution, the standard Android tracking link (with the raw deep link attached) is more than enough to run a campaign with Remerge.
+The App Link has certain limitations that do not apply to a standard Android tracking link (and thus cannot be employed on all traffic), which naturally makes it our least preferred deep linking option.
 For further information on App Links please visit the App Links Developer Training page.

 2. What should I do if I have my own universal link?

-In case you have your own universal link in place, please provide us with the iOS standard tracker.
-For a step-by-step guide on iOS tracker creation please visit our iOS Tracker Generation Page.
+In case you have your own universal link in place, please provide us with the iOS standard tracking link.
+For a step-by-step guide on iOS tracking link creation please visit our iOS Tracker Generation Page.

-Once you provide us with the tracker, we add the &redirect=false parameter to the standard tracker and use it to send AppsFlyer the click information server-side.
+Once you provide us with the tracking link, we add the &redirect=false parameter to the standard tracking link and use it to send AppsFlyer the click information server-side.
 You will still have visibility to this information in your AppsFlyer dashboard.